piotrdelikat/fet-data-extractor/README.md

 4. Chart reading (V_plateau) (sonnet-3-5)
 5. Saving the extracted data in JSON format

+- processAllDocumentsFromBaseDirectory('text');
+  Convert Text to JSON with LLM from all mnf and mpn in 'text' folder holding text extracted from PDFs

 For more details on each process, refer to the respective utility files in the `src/utils` directory.

+TODO:

+- Add preselection of pages to find page with Gate Charge chart based on text extracted from pdf.
+- Benchmarking results from different methods text/OCR to text/Visual LLM for completeness of parameters required for calcualating Power Loss
+- Tests
+- CLI commands

 ## License